 Step 5: Participate

-The Time activities come together on one annual project day.
+This Is Our Time activities come together on one annual project day.
 The project day takes off at 00:00 UTC (Universal Time Code).
+Our goal is to have participation from every time zone in the world and to have someone connecting every hour for the full day.
 At that time, or any other time during the next 24 hours, participants log into the Time website and are online.
 While carrying out Time activities the participants discuss, interact, learn and teach at the forum.

 Step 6: Evaluate